 Ammann was previously executive vice president and chief financial officer since April 2011 where he led a transformation of GM’s finance operations into a world-class organization.
 He also led the strategy to rebuild the company’s captive finance capability through the successful establishment and growth of GM Financial.

 Ammann joined GM in April 2010 as vice president of finance and treasurer, where his first assignment was to manage GM’s initial public offering.
-He was appointed to the Opel Supervisory Board in November 2011 and was elected chairman in February 2014.
-He was appointed chairman of the board of Shanghai General Motors, GM's largest Chinese joint venture, in February 2014.
+In addition, he has been chairman of the board of Shanghai General Motors, GM's largest Chinese joint venture, since February 2014.

-Ammann is a member of the board of directors of Hewlett Packard Enterprise Company and Lyft, Inc.
+Ammann is a member of the board of directors of Hewlett Packard Enterprise and Lyft, Inc.